dotvav/vihio/README.md

 `pellets_quantity_unit` | the pellets quantity measurement unit | `kg` by default.
 `refresh_delays` | list of waiting durations before calling the box API to refresh devices state | If you set `[2, 5, 10, 30]` then Vihio will call the Hi-Kumo API to refresh its state after 2s, then 5s, then 10s, and then every 30s.
 The delay is reset to 2s when Vihio receives a command from HA.
 Some randomness is added to these delays: every time Vihio needs to wait, it adds or remove up to `logging_delay_randomness/2` to the delay.
 `refresh_delay_randomness` | maximum number of seconds to add to all the waiting durations | See `refresh_delays`.
 Use `0` for no randomness.
+`offline_timeout` | number of seconds after which the unit will be reported offline if it does not respond API requests | 120 by default.
 `logging_level` | Vihio's logging level | INFO